Revolutionary Method for Predicting Fatigue Failure of Aircraft Engines Developed by Russian Scientists

-The new approach by Russian scientists allows modeling the dynamics of stresses and strains in each loading cycle, as well as tracking the accumulation of micro-damage.
-For this, a damage function Ψ is used, which quantitatively describes the degree of material degradation.
+The new approach developed by Russian scientists makes it possible to model the dynamics of stresses and strains in each loading cycle, as well as track the accumulation of micro-damage.
+For this, the damage function Ψ is used, which quantitatively describes the degree of material degradation.

 The key feature of our approach is the ability to track in detail, cycle by cycle, how micro-damage originates and grows in the material under the action of high-frequency loads.
 We do not just estimate the final number of cycles to failure, but model the physical process of material degradation itself, taking into account wave effects in each cycle.
 This gives a much deeper understanding of the mechanisms of fatigue failure.